giantswarm/rfc/classify-cluster-priority/README.md

 ## Additional considerations and explanations

-- Understand this system by Giant Swarm staff is crucial.
+- Understanding of this system by Giant Swarm staff is crucial.
 We have to make sure that everybody in operations know about the system.

 - Individual customers may or may not use the system.
 It is not required that all customers adopt it for it to become usable.